AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 categories: news oss
 ---

 SwiftGen — my tool to generate Swift code so you can use your images, localized strings, fonts, storyboards and other assets in a type-safe way — has just been released in version 4.2 after a big internal refactoring.
-I've also been working on other OSS projects too lately.
+I've also been working on other OSS projects lately.

 This article intends to give you some news on all those various OSS projects as well as what has been going on lately and what's next to come.

 ## SwiftGen

-The thing that took most of my time lately is probably the new SwiftGen release, which just went through a big internal refactoring, consisting of moving SwiftGen to its own GitHub organization and splitting it into multiple repositories.
+The thing that took most of my time lately is probably the new SwiftGen release, which just went through a big internal refactoring, consisting of moving `SwiftGen` to its own GitHub organization and splitting it into multiple repositories.

 We even have a brand new logo now!